np6hd/factionsBot/README.md

 # USAGE WARNING:
 You may modify these codes and add to it as you may like.
 However, you are not allowed to take this code and sell to others.
+Also since I have made this open source, please fork this source to show support.
+I ask nothing else than that.
+Thanks and enjoy the factions bot!

 # basic factions bot v.0.2